-Pablo Aimar and Juan Román Riquelme enjoyed not too dissimilar careers.
-Do Aimar’s achievements deserve greater recognition?
+While Pablo Aimar and Juan Roman Riquelme enjoyed not too dissimilar careers, Aimar’s achievements haven’t had the same recognition.

 On 23 January 2018, Pablo Aimar took to the field for the last time.
 Almost three years after retiring from the game, the Argentine midfielder returned, aged 38, for a one-off farewell appearance, wearing the captain’s armband for Estudiantes de Río Cuarto, the club with whom he had spent eight years at youth level but for whom he had never made a senior appearance.

 It was a fitting way to say goodbye — to both the club and the sport.

 It was fitting, too, that Aimar would spend the following Thursday chatting with Juan Roman Riquelme, another vastly talented playmaker whose career shared many parallels with Aimar’s.

 “Aimar taught me a lot,” Riquelme revealed, chewing the fat with his compatriot as part of a TV interview.
 “The only thing we missed out on was playing together at club level.
 I couldn’t convince him to come to Villarreal.”

 Reflecting on that missed opportunity with a moderate degree of seriousness, Aimar gave his own take.

 “It would have been wonderful,” he said.
 “But I didn’t go to Villarreal because we would have needed another ball, since Roman never let it out from under his boot.”

 Joking aside, it was a sweet reflective moment between two masters of their craft — one a River Plate graduate, the other a product of Boca Juniors.

 But the two midfielders share more than just mutual respect.